andrey-stepantsov/j-dump2csv/readme.md

 The ojdbc7.jar file must be placed into the 'lib' folder of distribution.
 (For example: /opt/j-dump2csv-x.x.x/lib)

 ### Install on Linux ###
+The current install script assumes that `$HOME/bin` folder exists and is in the PATH, and `$HOME/opt` folder exists.
 ```
 # assuming that the tar file was downloaded to the user's '~/Downloads' folder
 # and the '$HOME/opt' folder exists